This easy Korean Pancake Recipe, called Pajun (Pajeon) is loaded with vegetables, served with a spicy soy dipping sauce, and are super kid-friendly.

 Well today’s dish falls under the none-of-the-above category, but is still dazzling enough to share. *wink*

-Korean Pancakes, known as Pajun (Pajeon) are made from a standard savory pancake batter mixed with various fresh vegetables, then are pan-fried to perfection.
+A Korean Pancake, known as Pajun (Pajeon) is made from a standard savory pancake batter mixed with various fresh vegetables, then are pan-fried to perfection.

 There are no “unique” or “exotic” combinations here, unless you find the soy and sesame seeds in the dipping sauce exotic.